VapiAI/client-sdk-html-script-tag/README.md

 </script>
 ```

-Where sample assistant config is,
+Where value of assistant can be your assistant ID (Dashboard > Assistants > Select your assistant > Copy the id) or assistant config like below example.

 ```js
 const assistant = {